Shuttle to Erwin

 I've mentioned before a saying often used by hikers, "The trail provides."
 The expression refers to the uncanny way in which we are given help just at the moment we need it.

-That saying was proven true again today, though in this case I didn't even know at first I needed help.
+That saying was proven true again today, though this time I didn't know at first I needed help.

 Weather Freezing rain overnight, then cloudy, breezy and chilly